azliuu/CSE13s/hw5/DESIGN.md

         set vocabulary equal to NULL.
 }
 ```
-Frees the strings in vocabulary, and the pointer vocabulary itself.
+Frees the words in vocabulary, and the pointer vocabulary itself.